 Chuck Kelton makes chemograms and photograms inside the darkroom; transforming light, chemistry and paper into abstract landscapes.
 Both chemograms and photograms are made without the use of cameras or negatives, rendering each print entirely unique.
 The image in a photogram is the result of exposing photographic paper to light—writing with light.
 Whereas the image in a chemogram is the outcome of exposing photographic paper to developer and fixer—writing with chemistry.
 Chuck Kelton’s gold chloride and selenium toned chemograms coax a surprising palette of fiery oranges and lush violets from gelatin silver paper.
 In a smaller suite of work, Kelton combines chemogram and photogram techniques; the shift marked with a cracked, folded horizon line separating swirling tones from smooth, matte black.

-Chuck Kelton’s work has been featured in numerous exhibitions and publications and is in the collections of the Museum of Fine Arts Boston; Bibliothéque nationale de France; Museum of Fine Arts, Houston; Norton Museum of Art, Florida; The Nelson Atkins Museum of Art, KC, Missouri, International Center of Photography, New York; and New York Public Library, among others.
+Chuck Kelton’s work has been featured in numerous exhibitions and publications and is in the collections of the Museum of Fine Arts Boston; Bibliothéque nationale de France; Museum of Fine Arts, Houston; Norton Museum of Art, Florida; The Nelson Atkins Museum of Art, KC, Missouri, International Center of Photography, New York; New York Public Library; J. Paul Getty Museum, among others.
 Chuck Kelton lives and works in Jersey City, NJ.